NilsHolger/cppplaydesignpatterns/README.md

-chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class [cor_pointer.cpp, cor_broker.cpp] command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an object for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked [command1.cpp] interpreter -> given a language define a representation for its grammar along with an interpreter that uses the the representation to interpret sentences in the language, map a domain to a language, language to a grammar, and the grammar to a hierarchical object oriented design. an abstract base class specifies the method interpret, each concrete subclass implements interpret by accepting as an argument the current state state of the language stream and adding its contribution to the problem solving process [interpreter.cpp] iterator -> abstract traversal of wildly different data structures so that algorithms can be defined that are capable of interfacing with each other transparently. access elements of aggregate object sequentially without exposing underlying representation, decouple collection classes and algorithms, promote to full object status traversal of collection, polymorphic traversal
+chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class [cor_pointer.cpp, cor_broker.cpp] command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an object for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked [command1.cpp] interpreter -> given a language define a representation for its grammar along with an interpreter that uses the the representation to interpret sentences in the language, map a domain to a language, language to a grammar, and the grammar to a hierarchical object oriented design. an abstract base class specifies the method interpret, each concrete subclass implements interpret by accepting as an argument the current state state of the language stream and adding its contribution to the problem solving process [interpreter.cpp] iterator -> abstract traversal of wildly different data structures so that algorithms can be defined that are capable of interfacing with each other transparently. access elements of aggregate object sequentially without exposing underlying representation, decouple collection classes and algorithms, promote to full object status traversal of collection, polymorphic traversal [iterator.cpp]

 --------------------------------------------------------------------
 Manifesto for Agile Software Development